Luke, Chapter 10

 Image inspired by the Parable of the Sower (Luke 8).
 Dancer, Tessa Priem

 Welcome to week ten of Luke/Acts 2020.
-Our structure is the same as Week Nine: 1) I give an introduction to the reading.
+I'm so glad you're here!
+This week our structure is the same as Week Nine: 1) I give an introduction to the reading.
 2) There's a recording of me reading the chapter.
 3) Followed by questions and an explanation.
 4) I'll post a hymn that you can read.
-5) We'll close with a prayer.
-Easy-peasy!
+5) And we'll close with a prayer.
+Easy-peasy.
 If you have a Bible, great.
 Open it to Luke, chapter ten.
 If not, you can find Luke chapter ten online.
 Let's get started!

 1) Introduction: We're nearly halfway through the book of Luke.
-In two more chapters, we will be!
-In the last study, we turned a corner: Jesus began preparing the disciples for his death and resurrection.
-Like chapter nine, in ten, Jesus sends out more disciples for kingdom preaching and healing.
+Can you believe it?!
+In two more chapters, we will be.
+In the last study, we turned a corner.
+This is because Jesus began to prepare his disciples for his death and resurrection.
+Like Chapter Nine, in ten, Jesus sends out more disciples for kingdom preaching and healing.
+He sends out seventy-two, in fact!
 Let's take a look.

 luke_10.m4a |

-3) Explanation & Questions: How is this study so far impacting you?
-What from God's word is hitting you?
-It's perhaps hard to see, but there is a lot of JOY in chapter ten.
-The disciples were excited about the work they were sent to do, and Jesus rejoiced over the kingdom's proclamation.
-Still being tested by certain leaders, Jesus told Martha, "there is only one thing necessary."
+3) Explanation & Questions: How is this study of Luke/Acts 2020 so far impacting you?
+What from God's word is hitting you and transforming you?
+It's perhaps difficult to see, but there is a lot of JOY in Chapter Ten.
+The disciples were excited about the work they were sent out to do, and Jesus rejoiced over the kingdom's proclamation.
+Jesus was still being tested by certain leaders at this time, but he told Martha, "there is only one thing necessary."

 4) Hymn: Here's the hymn "Rejoice, My Heart, Be Glad and Sing."
 Click to listen, and the lyrics are below if you'd like to read.